Hamburger Icon

 zap-vs-stackhawk-comparison-img-3 image

-ZAP is built for automation, and StackHawk makes it simple to automate at scale.
+StackHawk is built for automation and makes it simple to automate at scale.
 Below are the key benefits that automation with StackHawk provides:

 • Configuration as Code: StackHawk is configured via a YAML file, which means that your security testing can have the same version control you already rely on.
 Plus, with YAML overlays, it is simple to leverage shared configuration across multiple test environments.